alfajor144/API/README.md

 # Easy API (PHP)
-In this repository you will find the necessary instructions to deploy and do some tests on a simple REST API made with PHP, without framework, it is the simplest possible CRUD.
+In this repository you will find the necessary instructions to deploy and do some tests on a simple REST API made with PHP, without any framework, it is the simplest possible CRUD.

 ## Tools needed:
 * xampp